decline27/melcloud-optimizer/README.md

 - **Notifications**: Keeps you informed about temperature changes and price levels
 - **Manual Triggers**: Buttons in the settings page to manually trigger hourly optimization and weekly calibration for testing
 - **Console Logging**: Detailed logs in the terminal for debugging and monitoring
+- **API Integration**: Exposes API endpoints for integration with other apps and services

 ## Requirements